mreid/mark.reid.name/iem/_posts/2008-06-17-visualising-19th-century-reading.markdown

 The rest of this post describes the intersection of our interests --- data from the Australian Common Reader Project --- and the visualisation tool I wrote to explore it.
 The tool itself is based on a simple application of linear Principal Component Analysis (PCA).
 I'll attempt to explain it here in such a way that readers who have not studied this technique might still be able to make use of the tool.

+**Note**: The visualisation applet discussed in this post has been superseded.
+The most up-to-date version can be found here: <http://mark.reid.name/code/acrp/>
+{:.note }

 [j]: http://cass.anu.edu.au/humanities/school_sites/staff.php
 [csl]: http://csl.cecs.anu.edu.au/